Alexandria's founded by Alexander

 Later on, I discovered that these caravanserais could be found alongside the entire network of trade routes, mainly throughout southeastern Europe and Asia.
 Also, the very concept was not an Ottoman invention as I was led to believe initially but existed already in Achaemenid Persia and even in Assyria.

 Along the inner wall on the right runs a shady arcade in front of the merchants’ sleeping quarters.
-The opposite side is mainly occupied by a hamam where the tired traveler could relax.
-At the far end of this courtyard, there seems to be another gate, but this is the entrance to the area where the merchants could safely store their goods and shelter their horses, camels and donkeys.
+The opposite side is mainly occupied by a hamam where the tired traveler can relax.
+At the far end of this courtyard, there seems to be another gate, but this is the entrance to the area where the merchants could safely store their goods and shelter their horses, camels, and donkeys.
 This space with high vaults reminds me of a cathedral, ensuring warmth in winter and coolness in summer.
 High above the transept, a small octagonal windowed dome acts as a lantern, filtering the light.
-It strikes me as a comfortable safe-haven where the weary traveller could rest in peace.
+It strikes me as a comfortable safe haven where the weary traveler could rest in peace.
 This important meeting point was also used to sell or swap their merchandise.
 This is so much more ingenious than one can imagine!

 Another, very much commercialized caravanserai is the one of Ilhara in Cappadocia.
 This one has been heavily restored to be used for the entertainment of tourists.